confused-Techie/TermPage/README.md

 The Startpage will always show the date and time at the top, as well as a list of favourite links.

 But from there, you have a sudo-terminal that allows some basic commands, bringing the ability to search the web, show other lists of ShortCuts, and a few other actions.
-All available commands are listed here.
+All available commands are listed <a href="https://github.com/confused-Techie/TermPage/wiki/Commands">here</a>.
 If you would like to see a short video showing the use click <a href="https://www.youtube.com/embed/DjoGSAESUW0">here</a>.

 ### How to set up a local file startpage